xvrqt/scrawl/README.md

 ```

 #### Edit Directly
-If file is set, this will open that file for editing (instead of a temporary file) and any changes made will be reflected to that file.
+If **file** is set, this will open that file for editing (instead of a temporary file) and any changes made will be reflected to that file.
 Disabled by default.
 ```rust
 let output = Editor::new().file("lib.rs").edit_directly(true).edit()?;
 ```

 ## Functions
-For all of these functions the user must have their $EDITOR environmental variable set (or you'll get an error telling you it is not set).
+These functions are provided for convenience.
+Useful for prototyping, or if you don't want to build and maintain a struct just to open an editor.

 ### New
 Open an empty text buffer in the user's preferred editor.
 Returns a Result<String> with the contents of the buffer.